tobiKaboom/applets/README.md

 # applets
-just some fun applets in c!
+some applets made for practice in C, shell and python

-(do NOT ask why these are fun)
+enjoy! :)